 Why Kaziranga and Rhinos are so important

 One of the most majestic animals to still roam the surface of earth is the Rhinoceros (or, ‘Rhino’ in short), an endangered species.
 And one of their largest homes is the Kaziranga National Park in Assam.
 This makes it one of the most important National Parks in the world.
-The “UNESCO World Heritage Site” tag is just an official proof of it.
-But if you are pondering over why Kaziranga and Rhinos are so important, this article (in the first section) will certainly answer your questions to a large extent.
-Apart from that, the article (in the second section) has all the travel tips one needs to visit this national park in north-east India.
+The “UNESCO World Heritage Site” (read more) tag is just an official proof of it.
+But if you are pondering over why Kaziranga and Rhinos are so important, this article will certainly answer your questions to a large extent.

 Kaziranga’s biodiversity: Beautiful landscape and rich fauna & flora